vesoft-inc/nebula-java/README.md

 To use this Java client, do a check of these:

 - Java 8+ is installed.
-- Nebula Graph v1.1.0 or earlier versions is deployed.
+- Nebula Graph v1.1.0 or an earlier version is deployed.

 ## Use Nebula Java v1.0